-• To add another virtual hard disk, or a CD/DVD or floppy drive, select the storage controller to which it should be added (IDE, SATA, SCSI, SAS, floppy controller) and then click the Add Disk button below the tree.
-You can then either select Add CD/DVD Device or
+• To add another virtual hard disk, or a CD/DVD or floppy drive, select the storage controller to which it should be added (such as IDE, SATA, SCSI, SAS, floppy controller) and then click the Add Disk button below the tree.
+You can then either select Optical Drive or Hard Disk.

-Add Hard Disk.
 If you clicked on a floppy controller, you can add a floppy drive instead.
 Alternatively, right-click on the storage controller and select a menu item there.